lokeshh/gsoc2016/source/_posts/2016-08-18-improve-missing-values-api-in-daru.markdown

 ## Conclusion

-- As you can notice the performance of Daru updating methods have undergone a major improvement and the its effects will be far reaching from improving other things in Daru and imporoving the performance in Statsample and Statsample-GLM.
+- As you can notice the performance of Daru updating methods have undergone a major improvement and the its effects will be far reaching from improving other things in Daru to imporoving the performance in Statsample and Statsample-GLM.
 - During the way I learned how to use tools like `ruby-prof` to benchmark the code and understand where's the performance is lagging.
 - I noticed that methods like `#[]` are proving to be bottleneck and there lie chances of their improvement.
+- Thanks to [Victor](https://github.com/zverok) for suggestiong this change in Daru, providing with good API and helping me all the way to implement it.